azkiflay/ansible/README.md

 # Playbooks
-Ad hoc tasks are suitable for tasks that are not done repeatedly.
-The following examples show ad hoc tasks that implement changes at the respective managed hosts.
+While ad hoc commands are useful for running one-off tasks, they are not suitable for many tasks that have to be done in a repeatable manner.
+That's where *playbooks* come in.
+Playbooks,  are a set of instructions that aim to bring server(s) to a desired configuration state.
+Playbooks are written in YAML, and they are to be executed (*played*) on the managed server(s).
+Playbooks can be subsets of playbooks.